cdvelop/tinystring/benchmark/README.md

 **Build Failures:**
 - Ensure you're in the `benchmark/` directory
-- Verify TinyString library is available in the parent directory
+- Verify fmt library is available in the parent directory